 Warburton concluded that since the naked shorting in the futures markets was keeping commodity prices down, any hedge against inflation would have to be some asset that was not attached to a futures market.
 That's because anyone with enough money can control any futures market, and central banks have access to infinite money.

 So as inflation hedges Warburton suggested farmland and supplies of clean water.
-For as the saying goes: "The futures markets are not manipulated; the futures markets are the manipulation."
+As the saying goes: "The futures markets are not manipulated; the futures markets are the manipulation."

 Indeed, a cable sent to the U.S. State Department by an official of the U.S. Embassy in December 1974, on the eve of the establishment of the gold futures market, suggests that the gold futures market was created precisely to scare retail investors away from gold.